|Dates / Deadlines:|

 Passport and Visa

 All participants will need a valid passport in order to participate in the program.
-Students must ensure that their passport is valid at least six months past the program return date.
+Students must ensure that their passport is valid at least six months past the program return date and contains at least two consecutive blank pages.
 US passport holders will not need a visa to participate in this program.
 International students should consult the Department of Home Affairs for visa and entry requirements, and meet with their International Student Advisor in the International Studies Office for information about re-entering the U.S. at the conclusion of the program.

 Health and Safety Information